Sleepytale Logo

 The tulip nodded in its tulip way, which is to say it did not move at all, but everyone understood.

-After the reading circle, Rosie backed out slowly.
+After the reading circle Rosie backed out slowly.

 She almost made it.

-Then her back foot tapped a broom, which twirled like a ballerina and kissed a dustpan.
+Then her back foot tapped a broom, which twirled like a ballerina and kissed a dustpan, and they clattered like tiny cymbals.

 I am sorry, Rosie said quickly, setting a daisy in the broom bristles.

-The broom looked happy to be decorated.
+The broom looked oddly happy to be decorated, standing there at a jaunty lean against the wall.

 Mr Reed the mayor puffed out his cheeks and called, We could use your help, Rosie.